Guinea-Bissau–Russia relations: Political relations

 On 1 March 2009, João Bernardo Vieira, the President of Guinea-Bissau was assassinated by a group of Guinea-Bissauan soldiers.
 Russia condemned the assassination, and in noting its solidarity with the views of the African Union, the Russian Ministry of Foreign Affairs stated it is "against the forceful change of power".

+In May 2024, Guinea-Bissau's President Umaro Sissoco Embalo was the highest ranking African politician attending Russian Victory Day parade in Moscow.

+On February 26, 2025, Russian President Vladimir Putin met with Guinea-Bissau's President Umaro Sissoco Embalo in Moscow, signaling Russia's growing economic and security ties with Africa.
+Russian tycoon Oleg Deripaska attended the talks, with reports suggesting Russian aluminium giant Rusal is interested in Guinea-Bissau's bauxite resources and infrastructure projects.